Connect with others who understand.

 Treatments for High-Titer Inhibitors

-• Coagulation factor VIIa (recombinant) (NovoSeven RT) — Used in people who have developed inhibitors against factor VIII or factor IX, this treatment activates a different clotting pathway in the body.
+• Coagulation factor VIIa (7a) (recombinant) (NovoSeven RT) — Used in people who have developed inhibitors against factor VIII or factor IX (9), this treatment activates a different clotting pathway in the body.

-• Anti-inhibitor coagulant complex (Feiba) — This medication contains a combination of factors IIa, VIIa, IXa, and Xa to help clot blood.
+• Anti-inhibitor coagulant complex (Feiba) — This medication contains a combination of factors IIa (2a), VIIa, IXa (9a), and Xa (10a) to help clot blood.

-• Coagulation factor VIIa (recombinant)-jncw (Sevenfact) — This medication contains a synthetic version of the factor VIIa protein used to treat people with hemophilia A or B.
+• Coagulation factor VIIa, (recombinant)-jncw (Sevenfact) — This medication contains a synthetic, or human-made, version of factor VIIa used to treat people with hemophilia A or B.

 Immune Tolerance Induction Therapy